gesinger/vhs-devtools/README.md

 ## Installing

+The tool will appear as VHS within DevTools.

 First build, then:

+### Chrome

 * Open chrome://extensions
 * Enable "Developer mode"
 * Click "Load unpacked"
 * Navigate to repo directory and select it

-The tool will appear as VHS within DevTools.
+### Firefox

+* Open about:debugging
+* Click on "This Firefox"
+* Click "Load Temporary Add-on..."
+* Select the manifest.json file of this repo